modesty/pdf2json/readme.md

 Each page object within 'Pages' array describes page elements and attributes with 5 main fields:

 * 'Height': height of the page in page unit
+* 'Width': width of the page in page unit, moved from root to page object in v1.3.0
 * 'HLines': horizontal line array, each line has 'x', 'y' in relative coordinates for positioning, and 'w' for width, plus 'l' for length.
 Both width and length are in page unit
 * 'Vline': vertical line array, each line has 'x', 'y' in relative coordinates for positioning, and 'w' for width, plus 'l' for length.
 Both width and length are in page unit;
     * v0.4.3 added Line color support.
 Default is 'black', other wise set in 'clr' if found in color dictionary, or 'oc' field if not found in dictionary;